Configuring Nexus Repository Pro for H2 or PostgreSQL

 Configuring for External PostgreSQL (Preferred)

-Before proceeding, see the Additional System Requirements for PostgreSQL and ensure you have the required trigram module installed.
+Before proceeding, see the PostgreSQL requirements in our System Requirements document and ensure you have the required trigram module installed.

 To use an external PostgreSQL database, follow these additional instructions: